Paniz-Peiravani/Optimization-of-Dot-Product/README.md

 Optimization of dot product computation of two vectors using vector instructions.

 ## Windows
-(To build the Peiravani_Manually_Opt.cpp successfully we need to make sure that we are using x84)

 In this file, you can find all the source files that I used for my Final Take Home Test.